-ApplicationHA commands reside in the /opt/VRTS/bin directory.
+- ApplicationHA commands reside in the /opt/VRTS/bin directory.
 Add this directory to your PATH environment variable.
-To set the path variable, perform the following step:

-'''

-export PATH=$PATH:/opt/VRTS/bin

-'''

-- Identify the instance for which you want to enable detailed logging. - Localize the ResLogLevel attribute for the identified resource:

-'''

-hares -local Resource Name ResLogLevel

-'''

-Set the ResLogLevel attribute to TRACE for the identified resource:

-'''

-hares -modify Resource Name ResLogLevel TRACE -sys SysA

-'''

-- 5 Note the time before you begin to operate the identified resource. - Test the identified resource.
-The function reproduces the problem that you are attempting to diagnose. - 7 Note the time when the problem is reproduced. - Set the ResLogLevel attribute back to INFO for the identified resource:
+To set the path variable, perform the following step: - # export PATH=\$PATH:/opt/VRTS/bin - Make the ApplicationHA configuration writable: - # haconf -makerw - Identify the instance for which you want to enable detailed logging. - Localize the ResLogLevel attribute for the identified resource: - # hares -local Resource_Name ResLogLevel - Set the ResLogLevel attribute to TRACE for the identified resource: - # hares -modify Resource Name ResLogLevel TRACE -sys SysA - Note the time before you begin to operate the identified resource. - 7 Test the identified resource.
+The function reproduces the problem that you are attempting to diagnose. - 8 Note the time when the problem is reproduced. - Set the ResLogLevel attribute back to INFO for the identified resource: - # hares -modify Resource Name ResLogLevel INFO -sys SysA - 10 Save the configuration. - # haconf -dump -makero - 11 Review the contents of the log file.
+Use the time noted in Step 6 and Step 8 to diagnose the problem.

-'''

-hares -modify Resource Name ResLogLevel INFO -sys SysA

-'''

-Save the configuration.

-'''

-haconf -dump -makero

-'''

-10 Review the contents of the log file.
-Use the time noted in Step 5 and Step 7 to diagnose the problem.